 Women and men religious are very involved locally in living out to the fullest their commitment to follow Christ.
 In this section of the website, the Canadian Religious Conference wishes to take note of their passion for humanity by making known their projects and achievements.

-The main topics in this issue are:
+The main topics of the May 2015 issue are:

 Sowing Justice is a Sisters of Charity of the Imaculate Conception and Associates newsletter.